KoomeKiriinya/RasaChatbot/data/nlu.md

 - a lot of carbs
 - too much fatty food
 - Get more exercise
+- I want to learn a new programming language

 ## intent:out_of_scope
 - that's not what I want to do